gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Example new and noteworthy
 -->

+### Incremental build improvements

+#### Tracking changes in the order of input files

+Gradle now recognizes changes in the order of files for classpath properties as a reason to mark a task like `JavaCompile` out-of-date.
+The new `@OrderSensitive` annotation can be used on task input properties to turn this feature on in custom tasks.

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.